Knowledge graphSettings

 How an HTTP message is structured

-Regardless of version, HTTP keeps the same basic shape: a request or status line, headers, a blank line, and a body when one is needed.
+Whichever version is on the wire, an HTTP message keeps the same shape: a request or status line, headers, a blank line, and a body when one is needed.
+That shape is where client and service negotiate.

 HTTP request